 Adam Saint, product designer and childhood friend of Ian's, caught wind of what the pair were up to.
 Twenty-four hours after reconnecting, Adam signed on as Co-Founder.
 With the team and prototype in place they were accepted into startup accelerator Techstars NYC.

 Upon arrival in New York, the three finally met their CTO and fourth Co-Founder Pavel Rodionov who had just relocated from Siberia, Russia, to join the project.

-The four-way partnership was tested and solidified when they agreed to live together in a small, open-concept apartment, as they worked towards getting their first investment.
 By July 2013 they had raised $2 million in seed capital, launched to the general public, and settled on the official name, Bench.